Wang BASIC: BASIC-2

 PRINTUSING could now output to a string; PRINTUSING TO A$, "#.##", SQR(3) would format the square root of three to two decimals and put the result in A$.
-Several new pseudo-functions were added to PRINT; the AT(X,Y) function was similar in concept to TAB, but moved the cursor to the X,Y location, BOX(W,H) drew a box of the given width and heigh with the upper left corner at the current cursor position, and HEXOF(v) returned the hex value.
+Several new pseudo-functions were added to PRINT; the AT(X,Y) function was similar in concept to TAB, but moved the cursor to the X,Y location, BOX(W,H) drew a box of the given width and height with the upper left corner at the current cursor position, and HEXOF(v) returned the hex value.

 Default string size did not change, the but maximum size was increased from 64 to 124 characters.
 Maximum array dimensions increased from 255 to 65535 elements.

 BASIC-3

 In March 1977, Wang announced an expanded version of the VP system that included more memory, up to 256 KB, and a terminal server system to allow a single machine support up to twelve terminals.
 Known as the 2200MVP, the first units shipped in January 1978.
 The four-user LVP and single-user SVP models of the same machine shipped in 1980.

 On 2 April 1981, at the Hannover Fair, Wang announced a major update of the MVP series microcode.
 The $2,000 "C" option added a COBOL compiler as well as a further updated version of BASIC, BASIC-3.
 At the time, they expected to release it in beta form in August, and for all customers in November.
 The system was sent to a small number of sites for beta testing, but never released.